 If you want to learn more about my approach, subscribe to my newsletter and get you’ll my e-book,”10 Things Never to Say to Your Child About Food.”
 Being a subscriber will keep you informed of my latest books, blog posts, and podcast episodes, and you’ll be eligible for some free perks.
 To learn more about my books go here and feel free to follow me on Facebook and Twitter.

-I also blog on a regular basis, sharing my own challenges, the latest nutrition news, and what my family’s eating for dinner.
-Don’t miss my new Healthy Family Podcast, where I pick the brain of top experts to provide you with small steps to empower your family’s health and well-being in new and refreshing ways.
+I also blog on a regular basis, sharing my own challenges, sneak peeks from my latest book project, and what my family is eating for dinner.
+Don’t miss my new “Healthy Family Podcast,” where I pick the brain of top experts to provide you with small steps to empower your family’s health and well-being in new and refreshing ways.

 There’s more to keeping your family healthy than meets the eye.
-If you stick around, I’ll show you.
+If you’ll stick around, I’ll show you HOW.

 More About Me

 I’ve written for Cookinglight.com, The New York Times, Huffington Post, WebMD, MindBodyGreen, She Knows and have appeared on Good Morning America.
-Through it all, I’m committed to writing for myself through my blog and books.
-I’m not an indie author on accident, it’s because I’m fiercely independent.
+Through it all, I’m committed to my writing career through my blog and books, and do not work with industry.
+That’s why I call myself “The Indie Author RD.”

 I focus on families because I think good health should be spread to those we love most, and doing so is an art that needs to be learned.
-I am a lifelong student of this art and my goal is to share all that I learn with you.
+I am a lifelong student of this art, and my goal is to share all that I learn with you.